Product detailsDATE &TIME

-This roughly 4 hour intermediate workshop runs on Saturday, October 26th starting at 11:00am.
-It is a companion class to our Lighting 101 class.
+This roughly 4 hour intermediate workshop runs on Sunday, February 9th starting at 11:00am.
+It is a follow-up class to our Lighting 101 class.
 Students must have completed Lighting 101 prior to taking this workshop or have the necessary skills and knowledge that Lighting 101 teaches.
 A link to our Lighting 101 is at the bottom of this page for quick reference.

 Lighting 201 is an interactive, intermediate-level workshop that includes both instruction as well as hands-on guided shooting.
 The focus of this workshop is on lighting control and artistic considerations of flash photography.
 Students are required to have a basic understanding of exposure control and flash use.
 For students new to flash photography, we have our Lighting 101 class that should be completed prior to attending the 201 course.